 However, just because you reside in Dubai, it doesn’t mean that you can enjoy a tax-free income.

-If you earn your income in Dubai but are tax resident elsewhere, you may be subject to taxation on your income.
+If you earn your income in Dubai but are a tax resident elsewhere, you may be subject to taxation on your income.

 If you live elsewhere and have an investment property in Dubai from which you earn a rental income, you will have to declare this income on your tax return in the country of your tax residence and potentially pay tax on it if your overall earnings are above the nil rate band for income tax.

-If you move to Dubai for a long term, or you are out of your home country for a long enough period to qualify you as a non-resident for tax purposes, then you may be able to earn your salary in Dubai 100% free of income taxation.
+If you move to Dubai for a long term, or you are out of your home country for a long enough period to qualify as a non-resident for tax purposes, then you may be able to earn your salary in Dubai 100% free of income taxation.

-From this point of view, the question when you leave your country of domicile for Dubai is crucial.
+From this point of view, the question of when you leave your country of domicile for Dubai is crucial.